NOAA-GFDL/fre-workflows/for-developers.md

 export PATH="${PATH}:/home/fms/local/opt/cylc/bin"
 ```

-We need this to run on PPAN.
 Without a cylc binary in your `$PATH` variable, the initial setup of the workflow server (check terminology) fails, and we cannot edit the environment with a module load or similar until it is running.

-> ** _NOTE:_** Adding a link to the cylc binary in a directory that is default in user's $PATH is desired, this is being persued.

 ## Experiment settings

-The current organization of the yaml files comprises of the model, settings, and post-processing configuration files, where the model yaml holds paths that point to the settings and post-processing yamls.
+In regards to post-processing, the yaml framework consists of the model, settings, and post-processing yaml files.

+    - model yaml: contains yaml anchors (i.e. variables that can be used throughout the yaml framework) and paths that point to the settings and post-processing yaml giles
-For more information on the yaml framework, see [fre-cli's README and documentation on the yaml files](https://noaa-gfdl.readthedocs.io/projects/fre-cli/en/latest/usage.html#model-yaml).

-The `settings.yaml` contains necessary experiment-specific information.
-You'll see reference to some of the settings in this file throughout the workflow as variables.
+    - settings yaml: experiment-specific settings and switches; can also define more exeriment-specific yaml anchors
+    - post-processing yaml: information about the components to be post-processed

+It's helpful to be familiar with information in the `settings.yaml` as switches and settings can help developers for debugging purposes.

 Example `settings.yaml`: